 IMHO, thigh pockets are entirely inappropriate for sidemount diving.
 They are difficult to access with sidemount cylinders in place; near-impossible with multiple deco/stage cylinders – and they can cause ‘A-framing’ of the cylinders by pushing the bottoms out away from the diver.

-This leaves many sidemount divers in a conundrum of where/how to store critical ancillaries; like wetnotes, spools, DSMB, spare mask, line arrows etc,
+This leaves many sidemount divers with a problem of where/how to store critical ancillaries; like wet notes, spools, DSMB, spare masks, line arrows etc.

-1. Sidemount Butt Pouches.
 These are sold by a variety of sidemount manufacturers.
-They utilize the optimal space at the back of the sidemounter, clipping to rear D-rings via two double-ender boltsnaps.
-Good sidemount training courses include skills/drills to fetch the pocket, remove/replace necessary objects and return the pocket to it’s proper location.
+They utilize the optimal space at the back of the sidemount diver, clipping to rear D-rings via two double-ender boltsnaps.
+Good sidemount training courses include skills/drills to fetch the pocket, remove/replace necessary objects and return the pocket to its proper location.

-2. Chest Mounted Suit Pocket.
 If you can put pockets on your thighs, you can put them elsewhere.
-Don your sidemount rig… see where you’ve got free space on your torso in an accessible location.
+Don your sidemount rig and see where you’ve got free space on your torso in an accessible location.
 Get a suitably sized, streamlined pocket fitted there.
-The drawback to this is that it increases the profile of the diver, decreases streamlining and can lead to entrapments in confined environments/restrictions.
+The drawback to this is that it increases the diver’s profile, decreases streamlining and can lead to entrapments in confined environments/restrictions.

 Use existing, or extra, cam bands on the cylinder to attach a belt-secured type pocket.
 The sort of pocket you’d normally fit a harness 2″ waist strap.
 It’s a FAR from optimal solution for technical/overhead environment diving, as per putting weights on your cylinders; because it can cause entanglement and entrapment.
 But it might be a workable solution for recreational, open-water sidemount divers (who aren’t ‘beginning with the end in mind‘ towards future technical/overhead diving).